splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 **1. CAP configuration**

-To configure CAP policies navigate to _Tariffs → Internet_, then select a plan you wish to apply the CAP feature to by clicking on the FUP button in the actions column of the specific plan.
+To configure CAP policies navigate to _Tariffs → Internet_, then select a plan you wish to apply the CAP feature to by clicking on the FUP button in the Actions column of the specific plan.
 Then click on the cap Tab:

 ![cap1.png](cap1.png)
 ![cap2.png](cap2.png)